-The first is that the Smriti was not recognized as part of the Dharma Shastra literature represented by the Dharma Sutras such as that of Baudhayana, Gautama or Apastambha.
-A Smruti originally
+The first is that the Smriti was not recognized2 as part of the Dharma Shastra literature represented by the Dharma Sutras such as that of Baudhayana, Gautama or Apastambha.
+A Smruti originally dealt with social customs and conventions that were approved of and recommended by the learned leaders of society.
+As Prof. Altekar observes:

-&lt;sup>1 Some may depute this on the ground that the word Veda includes "Brahamana" also.
+1 Some may depute this on the ground that the word Veda includes "Brahamana" also.
 This of course is a fact.
 Bui it seems to me that Manu uses the term Shruti in a restricted sense so as to exclude the Brahamanas.
 This is supported by the fact that there is in the Manu Smriti no reference to the Brahamanas except in one place (iv.
 100) where he says that only the Mantra portion need be studied.

-&lt;sup>2 On this subject see the illuminating article by Prof. Altekar on "The position of Smritis as a source of Dharma, in the Kane Memorial Volume, pp. 18-25.
+2 On this subject see the illuminating article by Prof. Altekar on "The position of Smritis as a source of Dharma, in the Kane Memorial Volume, pp. 18-25.